Our Firm Understands Special-Needs Issues

 - Supplemental Security Income (SSI)

-- It is based on financial need.
+- Based on financial need.

 - Medical Assistance (MA)

-- It is based on financial need.
+- Based on financial need.

 3. What if a person who is receiving benefits receives extras, like money or gifts?